elee012345/neural-networks-and-deep-learning/README.md

 learning machine learnning :D
 know so far:

 Take however many inputs, and feed them through a large network.
 This network has many layers, each one with a different number of nodes (neurons).
 Each of your inputs (also a neuron, though it's mostly called that for convenience) gets multipled by a weight specific to that neuron and the next (so each neuron connects to each one before and after it).
 Each neuron (not weight!) has a specific bias to give it more or less 'signal strength', and then take the quadratic cost (error).
-We take mini batches of this error, and try to decrease this error by changing the inputs (traveling down the gradient in n dimensions, where n is the number of inputs).
-We take small batches of this cost instead of calculating it for all inputs to make the process faster (it's a heuristic that's 'good enough').
+We take mini batches of this error, and try to decrease this error by changing the weights and biases for each neuron (traveling down the gradient in n dimensions, where n is the number of inputs).
+We take small batches of this cost instead of calculating it for all weights and biases to make the process faster (it's a heuristic that's 'good enough').

 To learn:
 how does gradient descent actually work? how is it implemented?